trycourier/courier-python/README.md

 ### Idempotency

-For `POST` methods, you can supply an `idempotency_key` to ensure the idempotency of the API Call for 24 hours.
+For `POST` methods, you can supply an `idempotency_key` to ensure the idempotency of the API Call.
 We recommend that you use a `V4 UUID` for the key.
+Keys are eligible to be removed from the system after they're at least 24 hours old, and a new request is generated if a key is reused after the original has been removed.

 ```python
 import uuid